Khosrow I: Coinage

-The Sassanian revival took place under his rule, so Khosrow minted such inscriptions on his especial issue coinage as "Iranians have become fearless" (ērān abē-bēm kard), and "Iranians became strong" (ērān abzonhēnēd).
+The Sassanian revival took place under his rule, so Khosrow minted such inscriptions on his especial issue coinage as "made Iranians fearless" (ērān abē-bēm kard), and "made Iranians strong" (ērān abzonhēnēd).

 Philosopher King

 Khosrow I holds a banquet for Bozorgmehr, his vizier.

 Khosrow I was admired, both in Iran and elsewhere, for his character, virtues, and knowledge of Greek philosophy.
 He was identified by some Romans as the true philosopher king.

 Khosrow I was known to be a great patron of philosophy and knowledge.
 An entry in the Chronicle of Séert reads:

 Khosrau was very learned in philosophy, which he had studied, it is said, under Mar Bar Samma, the Syriac bishop of Qardu, and under Paul the Persian.

 Khosrow I is known for saying a philosophic quote that follows:

 We examined the customs of our forebears, but, concerned with the discovery of the truth, we [also] studied the customs and conducts of the Romans and Indians and accepted those among them which seemed reasonable and praiseworthy, not merely likeable.
 We have not rejected anyone because they belonged to a different religion or people.
 And having examined "the good customs and laws of our ancestors as well as those of the foreigners, we have not declined to adopt anything which was good nor to avoid anything which was bad.
 Affection for our forebears did not lead us to accept customs which were not good.

 Khosrow I accepted refugees coming from the Eastern Roman Empire when Justinian closed the neo-Platonist schools in Athens in 529.
 He was greatly interested in Indian philosophy, science, mathematics, and medicine.
 He sent multiple embassies and gifts to the Indian court and requested them to send back philosophers to teach in his court in return.
 Khosrow made many translations of texts from Greek, Sanskrit, and Syriac into Middle Persian.
 He received the title of "Plato's Philosopher King" by the Greek refugees that he allowed into his empire because of his great interest in Platonic philosophy.
 Nöldeke states that Khosrow I was "certainly one of the most efficient and best kings that the Iranians have ever had".